wagtail-deprecated/vagrant-wagtail-base/README.md

  - Elasticsearch 1.7.1
  - Vim, Git, GCC (with C++ support)
  - Development headers for Python (2 and 3), PostgreSQL and some image libraries (libjpeg, zlib, etc)
+ - Prebuilt wheel files for libsass (0.8.2), pillow (2.9.0) and psycopg2 (2.6.1).
+To use them, just pip install

 Build instructions